-I have a confession to make … after reading all those Christmas romances I was in need of something different so browsing my bookshelves, I came across a proof copy of The Vanishing Witch.
-I can only think that it was the size (608 pages) that put me off at the time.
+After reading all those Christmas romances I was in need of something different so browsing my bookshelves, I came across a copy of The Vanishing Witch.
 Perfect reading material for the lead up to the end of term though.
 Dark and windy nights lending the atmosphere towards what unfolds in the story …

 Paperback: 608 pages